ordonezjosue/tfz-web/README.md

 # TFZ Trading Assistant

-A sophisticated personal trading assistant web application that automates options-selling strategies and integrates with Tastytrade and Google Sheets.
+A sophisticated personal trading assistant web application that automates options-selling strategies and integrates with Tastytrade and Google Sheets

 ## 🚀 Features